HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

   )
 }}

 We still see that a lot of websites are  lacking HTTPS requests compared to the total percentage based on requests.
 This is because a lot of the impressive percentage of HTTPS requests are often dominated by [third-party](./third-parties) services like fonts, analytics, CDNs, and not the webpage itself.
-We do see a continuous improvement (approximately 7% increase since [last year](https://almanac.httparchive.org/en/2020/security#fig-3)) in this number as well, but soon a lot of unmaintained websites might start seeing warnings once [browsers start adopting HTTPS-only mode by default](https://blog.mozilla.org/security/2021/08/10/firefox-91-introduces-https-by-default-in-private-browsing/).
+We do see a continuous improvement (approximately 7% increase since [last year](../2020/security#fig-3)) in this number as well, but soon a lot of unmaintained websites might start seeing warnings once <a hreflang="en" href="https://blog.mozilla.org/security/2021/08/10/firefox-91-introduces-https-by-default-in-private-browsing/">browsers start adopting HTTPS-only mode by default</a>.
 Currently, 84.29% of website homepages in desktop and 81.17% of website homepages in mobile are served over HTTPS.

 ### Protocol versions

 TLS (Transport Layer Security) is the protocol that helps make HTTP requests secure and private.
 With time, new vulnerabilities are discovered and fixed in TLS as well.
 Hence, it's not just important to serve a website over HTTPS but also to ensure that modern, up-to-date TLS is being used to avoid such vulnerabilities.

-As part of this effort to improve security and reliability by adopting modern versions, TLS 1.0 and 1.1 have been [deprecated by the Internet Engineering Task Force (IETF)](https://datatracker.ietf.org/doc/rfc8996/) as of March 25, 2021.
+As part of this effort to improve security and reliability by adopting modern versions, TLS 1.0 and 1.1 have been <a hreflang="en" href="https://datatracker.ietf.org/doc/rfc8996/">deprecated by the Internet Engineering Task Force (IETF)</a> as of March 25, 2021.
 All upstream browsers have also either completely removed support  or deprecated TLS 1.0 and 1.1.
-For example, Firefox has deprecated (or discourages using) TLS 1.0 and 1.1 but has [not completely removed](https://www.ghacks.net/2020/03/21/mozilla-re-enables-tls-1-0-and-1-1-because-of-coronavirus-and-google/) it because during the pandemic, users might need to access government websites that often still run on TLS 1.0.
+For example, Firefox has deprecated (or discourages using) TLS 1.0 and 1.1 but has <a hreflang="en" href="https://www.ghacks.net/2020/03/21/mozilla-re-enables-tls-1-0-and-1-1-because-of-coronavirus-and-google/">not completely removed</a> it because during the pandemic, users might need to access government websites that often still run on TLS 1.0.
 The user may still decide to change `security.tls.version.min` in browser config to decide the lowest TLS version they want the browser to allow.

 {{ figure_markup(
   image="security-tls-version-by-site.png",